JordanFrecon/jordanfrecon.github.io/_posts/2022-06-24-experiment-development-model.md.md

 ### 5.2.
 Setting your experimental project

+Now that we are able to connect to the remote server, we can set our experimental project.

 #### 5.2.1.
 Download your files

-Now, from your remote server, you can create a *clone* of your repository by typing the following command in the command-line shell.
+From your remote server, you can create a *clone* of your repository by typing the following command in the command-line shell.

 	git clone https://<token>@github.com/<path_to_repository>.git